Language learning tip: focus on conversation

-My first study tip to learn Italian is to focus on conversation.
+My first study tip to speak Italian is to focus on conversation.
 Not grammar, not reading.

-Hours and hours of awkward and strenuous conversation with people better than you in that language.
+Hours and hours of awkward and strenuous conversation with people better than you in the Italian language.

-An hour of conversation (with corrections and a dictionary for reference) is as good to learn Italian as five hours in a classroom and 10 hours with a language course by yourself.
+An hour of conversation (with corrections and a dictionary for reference) is as good as five hours in a classroom and 10 hours with a language course by yourself.

 You’re going to be far more invested and motivated to communicate with a live person in front of you than a book or audio program on your computer.